System Design Space

 Consensus: Paxos and Raft

-Leader timeouts and lease-based behavior only work safely when the system can control its time assumptions.
+Leader timeouts and lease-based behavior stay safe only as long as the system actually controls its time assumptions.

 Open chapter